The curious case of Matteo Brighi, once rated FIFA’s best player in the world

 Brighi did end his international exile by appearing in three of Italy’s qualifiers for the 2010 World Cup, but any hope he would go on to finally become the player many had – perhaps unfairly – predicted was gone by now.

-He would never appear for Italy again after 2009, and by 2011 he was back to his nomadic ways.
+He never played for Italy again after 2009, and by 2011 he was back to his nomadic ways.

 Back to Serie A

-After initially leaving Roma to join Atalanta, Brighi has gone on to appear for seven clubs in seven years.
-A loan move to Torino was made permanent, but he was soon on the move to Sassuolo and returned to Bologna for a season before dropping down to Serie B with Perugia.
+After initially leaving Roma to join Atalanta, Brighi appeared for seven clubs in seven years.
+A loan switch to Torino was made permanent, but he was soon on the move to Sassuolo and returned to Bologna for a season before dropping down to Serie B with Perugia.

-In 2018, at the age of 36, Brighi jumped ship once again to join Empoli on a six-month deal, and his experience helped the side win promotion to the Serie A, earning him a new contract and sporadic appearances back in the top flight this term.
+In 2018, at the age of 36, Brighi jumped ship once again to join Empoli on a six-month deal, and his experience helped the side win promotion to the Serie A, earning him a new contract and sporadic appearances back in the top flight before he finally hung up his boots at the end of 2018-19.

 While we can speculate, it’s unlikely we’re ever going to hear an answer from Brighi himself, and it’s for that reason we can’t help but admire a player who appears content with his place in football.